UMWEDU/umw-admissions-sync/_pages/admitted.md

 <h3>UMW is Coming to You</h3>
 Join admissions staff and current students at your local pizzeria!

-<a href="https://admissions.umw.edu/register/Montgomery2020">March 19 - Mongtomery, MD</a>
-<a href="https://admissions.umw.edu/register/Vienna2020">March 23 - Vienna</a>
+March 19 - Mongtomery, MD (Event is being rescheduled) March 23 - Vienna (Event is being rescheduled)
 <a href="https://admissions.umw.edu/register/Arlington2020">March 24 - Arlington</a>
 <a href="https://admissions.umw.edu/register/Loudoun2020">March 30 - Ashburn</a>
 <a href="https://admissions.umw.edu/register/WestSpringfield2020">April 6 - Springfield</a>